WhoshouldIsee Tracks

 Standardised odour measurement is essential to:

-• Provide reliable data for planning applications where odour is a key consideration
+• Provide reliable odour data for planning applications

 • Ensure comparability of results between laboratories and over time

-BS EN 13725:2022 provides the scientific framework for all of these activities, helping organisations manage odours effectively and responsibly.
+EN 13725:2022 provides the scientific framework for all of these activities.
+It helps organisations manage odours effectively and responsibly.

 Silsoe Odours – Thought Leadership in Olfactometry